NathanielInman/kepler452b/README.md

   - Remove primary skill cost for laser
 - Improved Molotov Cocktail (UNIQUE-ONLY-ONE) (PYROTECHNIC-ONLY)
   - Remove primary skill cost for molotov cocktail

+### Quests
+There are 3 main quests, each with its own unique ending:

+1. Gather all captains keys
+2. Gather all intel
+3. Clear all areas

+There are also a variety of side quests available within the game:

+- Break some barrels
+- Break some boxes
+- Open some crates
+- Break some eggs
+- Turn some servers on
+- Turn some servers off
+- Search some cabinets
+- Sleep in a bed
+- Kill some AMP Antecedent
+- Loot some coins
+- Find the gray/green/blue/red intel disk
+- Find the green/red/yellow/purple access card
+- Find the gask mask
+- Find the hyper radio
+- Find the shovel
+- Find the hyper magnet
+- Find the bag of rare materials
+- Find the remains of the lost scout
+- Find the energy sword
+- Find the utlra energy sword
+- Find the frag grenade
+- Find the gas canister
+- Find the riot shield
+- Find the handheld medical unit
+- Find the coil of optic fiber
+- Find the fusion sphere
+- Find the void lord/overlord/ether lord egg